yaricom/bombman-RL-AI-J2ME/README.md

 Here is some GIF trailer of a game play.
 The RL AI agent is on the right site - the one in blue helmet :)

 ![BombMan](https://raw.githubusercontent.com/yaricom/bombman-RL-AI-J2ME/master/docs/ng_site/bm_trailer_176x208.gif)

+## Author

+Iaroslav Omelianenko

+## License

+BombMan is available under the MIT license.
+See the LICENSE file for more info.